vtexdocs/dev-portal-content/docs/vtex-io/Reference/graphql-apis/search-graphql.md

 ### Usage

-To use it in your app, decalre it on your manifest file like:
+To use it in your app, declare it on your `manifest.json` file, as demonstrated below:

 ```json
 "dependencies": {